Kronecker-Structured Nonparametric Spatiotemporal Point Processes: Methodology

 Combining the Kronecker-structured GP representation with the tensor-product quadrature scheme allows efficient computation of both the log prior and the log likelihood for each event sequence in~\eqref{eq:log-joint}.
 Training is performed using stochastic mini-batch optimization over randomly sampled sequences to estimate $\Fcal$, $\Gcal$, and kernel parameters.
-We provide a detailed computational complexity analysis in Appendix Section~\ref{sect:complexity}
+The full model pipeline is summarized in Appendix Figure~\ref{fig:pipeline} and Section~\ref{app:pipeline}.

+\textbf{Computational Complexity.} The time complexity for processing a mini-batch of $B$ sequences, each of length $N$, is where $m=\prod_{k=0}^2m_k$ denotes the total number of mesh points in $\Mcal_f$, $v=\prod_{k=1}^2v_{k}$ denotes the total number of mesh points in $\Mcal_g$, and $q_i$ is the number of quadrature nodes along each dimension $i$.
+The memory complexity is where $q=\prod_i q_i$ is the total number of nodes in the tensor-product grid $\Qcal$.
+The dominant memory cost arises from storing the per-dimension kernel matrices and maintaining function evaluations at mesh points, quadrature nodes, and observed events.
+Overall, the cubic terms depend only on per-dimension mesh sizes rather than the total number of events, enabling scalable mini-batch training and inference.